All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Anaprilin (propranolol, obzidan, inderal).
 Anaprilin is a specific beta-blocker.

-According to the data obtained in recent years, anaprilin is contraindicated in pregnancy and lactation.
-The drug passes through the placental barrier, and its use in the early stages of pregnancy does not lead to teratogenic effects on the fetus.
+According to data obtained in recent years, anaprilin is contraindicated during pregnancy and lactation.
+The drug crosses the placental barrier, and its use in early pregnancy does not lead to a teratogenic effect on the fetus.
 However, it has a toxic effect on the fetus.
-The introduction of anaprilin in doses of 240 mg / day during the first 4 months of pregnancy and at 160 mg / day later leads to the fact that newborns in the first days of life have depression, polycythemia, hypoglycemia and bradycardia.
-In addition, the drug can cause a decrease in uteroplacental blood flow and cause placental insufficiency by reducing the mother's cardiac output.
-In childbirth anaprilin can affect the heartbeat of the fetus.
+The introduction of anaprilin in doses of 240 mg / day during the first 4 months of pregnancy and 160 mg / day later leads to the fact that newborns in the first days of life experience depression, polycythemia, hypoglycemia and bradycardia.
+In addition, the drug can cause a decrease in uteroplacental blood flow and cause placental insufficiency due to a decrease in cardiac output in the mother.
+During labor, anaprilin can affect the fetal heartbeat.

 Contraindications to the use of beta-blockers

-Beta-adrenoblockers are contraindicated in bronchial asthma, severe retardation of atrioventricular conduction, heart failure, significant bradycardia, with diabetic ketoacidosis and acidosis of another genesis.
-Circulatory insufficiency is not a contraindication if beta-adrenoblockers are prescribed in combination with cardiac glycosides.
+Beta-blockers are contraindicated in bronchial asthma, marked slowing of atrioventricular conduction, heart failure, significant bradycardia, diabetic ketoacidosis and acidosis of other genesis.
+Circulatory failure is not a contraindication if beta-blockers are prescribed in combination with cardiac glycosides.

 Attention!